-Running Ansys Mechanical APDL 2022 R1 using an LSF Job Scheduler (command line; without GUI)
+Running Ansys Mechanical APDL using an LSF Job Scheduler (command line; without GUI)

 Figure 1: The Nodes in the CAD Compute Cluster

-When you run a simulation on the Cluster, you will submit your simulation request to an LSF queue.
-The job scheduler will attempt to assign the hardware (CPU cores and RAM) you want to your simulation run.
+When you run a simulation on the Cluster, you will submit your job request to an LSF queue.
+The job scheduler will attempt to assign to your job the hardware (CPU cores and RAM) you want to use for your simulation run.
 Use the bqueues command to display queue names.

 Figure 2: The Queues in the CAD Compute Cluster